 This Annual Plan is informed by the 2023 Market Potential Study Refresh, and the areas of opportunity identified within it, as well as the cost implications and approach to barrier mitigation necessary to achieve higher levels of potential savings.

-Unlock capital and effectively uses funding sources.
+Unlock capital and effectively use funding sources.

-This Annual Plan consistently looks beyond direct financial incentives and traditional financing strategies to design capital and program access strategies that respond to specific customer barriers, such as grants for overcoming pre-weatherization barriers, a revised HEAT Loan or third-party financing.
+This Annual Plan consistently looks beyond direct financial incentives and traditional financing strategies to design capital and program access strategies that respond to specific customer barriers, such as grants for overcoming pre-weatherization barriers, or third-party financing.

 Integration of natural gas and electric energy efficiency programs.